mongodb/docs-ecosystem/source/includes/mongodb-compatibility-table-swift.rst

      - |checkmark|
      - |checkmark|
      - |checkmark|
-     - |checkmark|
+     -

-The Swift driver is not compatible with MongoDB server versions older than 3.4.
+The Swift driver is not compatible with MongoDB server versions older than 3.6.

 (*) Not all features in MongoDB 4.4 are available in this version of the driver including OCSP and MONGODB-AWS.
 These features will be included in